 Only Kopecky was left dangling out in front when the peloton cleared the cobblestones a second time but she too would get reeled in atop of the Grumari climb.

-The peloton strung out on the descend and just before exiting the Grumaro circuit, France’s Audrey Cordon (Wiggle-High5) decided to test her chances, attacking solo and prompting a response from the pack.
+The peloton strung out on the descent and just before exiting the Grumaro circuit, France’s Audrey Cordon (Wiggle-High5) decided to test her chances, attacking solo and prompting a response from the pack.

 Action before the climb